Social Media

 Baby led weaning is a feeding approach where you encourage your baby to be independent and self-feed solid finger foods instead of spoon-feeding them puree.
 Your baby will eat safe-modified versions of the same foods the rest of the family eats and they will skip the puree stage.
 Unlike with traditional weaning where babies are spoon-fed (and parents often decide how much the baby eats), with baby led weaning your baby will get to choose what they eat, how much, and how quickly to eat.

-I learned about Baby led weaning through my sister in law.
+I learned about Baby led weaning through my sister-in-law.
 She used to document my nephew’s food journey and it was fascinating to watch him eat.
 My nephew is a 2-year old gourmand who slurps ramen and chomps on a falafel roll with equal gusto.
 He has complete mastery over his cutlery, drinks from a glass cup, eats from a porcelain plate.
 Sounds like a dream doesn’t it?
-My sister-in-law credits his good eating habits to baby led weaning!
+My sister-in-law credits his good eating habits to baby-led weaning!

 How is Baby Led Weaning Different From Traditional Weaning?